web-aware/recon-scala/README.md

 }
 ```

-Attributed records are concatenated to preceding attributes
+Attributed records are concatenated to their preceding attributes.

 ```recon
 @agent("007") @license("to-kill") {